Estimates of Beta_0 and Beta_1:

 Linear model selection

-Potential problems with Linear Regression
+Potential issues with Linear Regression

 Appendices